-What kind of meal plan should I follow during cancer treatment?
+What kind of meal plan may I need to follow during cancer treatment?

-Cancer treatment can cause several side effects, such as changes to your appetite and problems eating.
-The side effects of cancer treatment are not the same for everybody.
-Side effects depend on the part of the body being treated, the type and length of treatment, and the treatment dose.
 Your meal plan during cancer treatment should have enough calories and protein to help you heal and maintain your weight.
-During cancer treatment, you may need to try foods and drinks that are not part of your usual diet.
-Ask your dietitian about the best meal plan for you during cancer treatment.
+During cancer treatment, you may need to try new foods and drinks.
+Ask your healthcare provider about the best meal plan for you during cancer treatment.

-Your caregivers may want to check your weight often, and have you eat high-calorie foods if you are losing weight.
+Your healthcare provider may want to check your weight often.
+You may need to eat high-calorie foods if you are losing weight.

-- Eat small meals or snacks every few hours, rather than large meals.
+- Eat small meals or snacks every few hours instead of large meals.
 Plan to eat as much as you can during the time of day when your appetite is best.
 Keep favorite foods on hand.

-- Ask your caregiver if you should add extra calories to your foods.
-You can do this by adding butter, margarine, milk, cheese, sour cream, eggs, and mayonnaise to main dishes, sandwiches, and salads.
+- Ask your healthcare provider if you should add extra calories to your foods.
+You can do this by adding foods such as butter, cheese, or sour cream to main dishes, sandwiches, and salads.
 Add honey, jam, sugar, granola, and dried fruits to desserts.
-To add extra protein, add dairy products, such as cheese, milk, nonfat instant dry milk, ice cream, and yogurt.
+To add extra protein, add dairy products, such as milk, ice cream, or yogurt.
 You can also add instant breakfast powder, eggs, nuts, peanut butter, meat or beans for extra protein.

-- Drink only small amounts of liquids with meals, or drink liquids between meals because liquids can make you feel full.
+- Drink only small amounts of liquids with meals, or drink liquids between meals.
+Liquids can make you feel full.

 - Eat small meals every few hours instead of large meals.
-Choose dry or bland foods, such as toast, crackers, pretzels, yogurt, cream of wheat, boiled potatoes, rice, and noodles.
+Choose dry or bland foods.
+Examples include toast, crackers, pretzels, yogurt, cream of wheat, boiled potatoes, rice, and noodles.
 Foods that are cold or at room temperature may be easier to eat than hot foods.